A nonlinear quantum neural network framework for entanglement engineering: Preliminaries

-By construction, the measure satisfies $0 \leq Q(\psi) \leq 1$, with one corresponding to a maximally entangled state like the GHZ, but not a W-type state, for example.
+By construction, the measure satisfies $0 \leq Q(\psi) \leq 1$, with one corresponding to a maximally entangled state such as the GHZ, but not a W-type state, for example.
 As expected, the metric vanishes if and only if the state is fully separable.